 There are over 500 languages spoken in Nigeria.
 Igbo is spoken in the south east of the country and is the native language of the Igbo people, one of the largest ethnic groups.
-In Equatorial Guinea, it is also a regional minority language.
-Igbo can also be written Ibo - or, in the language, as Asụsụ Igbo.
-As a member of the Volta-Niger language family branch, Igbo is related to Yoruba.
+It is also a regional minority language in Equatorial Guinea.
+Igbo can be written Ibo or, in the language, Asụsụ Igbo.
+Igbo is related to the Yoruba language: they are both members of the Volta-Niger language family.
 More distantly, it is related to the Bantu languages which spread across most of southern Africa, including Shona, Swhaili and Zulu.Learn Igbo with uTalk

 One proverb goes 'he who eats with a spoon should remember those who eat with their hands', which means 'always remember those who have less'.